 There is nothing new in Stremlin’s approach.
 There have been many attempts to present “Stalin” as a work motivated by Trotsky’s desire to hit out at his enemy in the Kremlin, or at the very least as an account in which factors of a personal or psychological nature rendered an objective study impossible.
 Such a superficial judgement does a serious injustice to the author.
 Trotsky already anticipated these criticisms when he wrote:

 “The point which I now occupy is unique.
 I therefore feel that I have the right to say that I have never entertained a feeling of hatred towards Stalin.
 In certain circles, there is a lot said and written about my so-called hatred for Stalin which apparently fills me with gloomy and troubled judgements.
 I can only shrug my shoulders in response to all this.
 Our ways have parted so long ago that whatever personal relationship there was between us has long ago been utterly extinguished.
-For my part, and to the extent that I am the tool of historical forces, which are alien and hostile to me, my personal feelings towards Stalin are indistinguishable from my feelings towards Hitler or the Japanese Mikado.”
+For my part, and to the extent that Stalin is the tool of historical forces, which are alien and hostile to me, my personal feelings towards Stalin are indistinguishable from my feelings towards Hitler or the Japanese Mikado.”
 (Stalin, present edition, chapter 14: The Thermidorian reaction; The revenge of history.)

 Far from being motivated by a thirst for revenge against Stalin, Trotsky had absolutely no interest in writing this book and only accepted the offer made by an American publishing house as a result of his extremely difficult financial circumstances.
 All his interest at that time had been to produce a biography of Lenin.
 The work on Stalin he regarded as a most unwelcome diversion from this task and other important work.
 However, once he had embarked upon the task he approached it, as he approached all his work from the standpoint of the scientific method of Marxism.
 Personal considerations played no role in it whatsoever.